Pauli channels can be estimated from syndrome measurements in quantum error correction: Results

 \begin{theorem}[Main result, informal] A stabilizer code with pure distance $d_p$ can be used to estimate Pauli noise with correlations across up to $\lfloor \frac{d_p-1}{2} \rfloor$ qubits. \end{theorem}

+While this result is stated in a non-constructive fashion, its derivation suggests a concrete estimation protocol.
+We give a first heuristic discussion of the resulting estimators in \Cref{sec:PracticalEstimation}.
+A detailed analysis of such estimators is ongoing work.

-More precisely, the error distribution is fully described by a set of moments.
+The key idea behind \Cref{thm:main-informal} is that the error distribution is fully described by a set of moments.
 We will show that these moments can be estimated up to their sign by solving a polynomial system of equations.
 The appearance of multiple discrete solutions, differing in some signs, reflects the symmetries of the problem.
 For example in the case of single qubit noise, there is one symmetry for each logical operator of the code.
 However, under the additional mild assumption that all error rates are smaller than $\frac 12$, all moments must be positive, and thus the estimate is unique.
 We stress that our result does not rely on the limit of vanishing rates, and still applies in the presence of high weight errors.
 Perhaps surprisingly, even different errors with the same syndrome can occur frequently, as long as they arise as a combination of independent lower weight errors.
 Our result is arguably the strongest one can reasonably expect, since error rates cannot be identifiable if multiple independently occurring errors have the same syndrome.

 The \emph{adaptive weight estimator} by \citet{obrien_adaptiveweightestimator} can be viewed as solving a special instance of the general equation system we present here, which is applicable only for codes that admit a minimum weight matching decoder.
+This connection is explained in \Cref{sec:ToricCodeExample}.

 Our arguments combine Boolean Fourier analysis, combinatorics and elementary algebraic geometry.
 Interestingly, a connection between Pauli channel learning and Boolean Fourier analysis was recently pointed out in an independent work by \citet{flammia2021_paulilearningpopulationrecovery}.